nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Controlling the Display Panel in UI

 The main panel of displayed items in the UI is managed by `DisplayListPanel` in the UI component.
-This panel is dependent on changes made by command logic and should be able to be toggled to display different lists.
-(e.g. inventory items, items in current order, list of transactions, etc.).
+This panel is dependent on changes made by command logic and should be able to be toggled to display different lists (e.g. inventory items, items in current order, list of transactions, etc.).

 To minimise coupling between the logic and UI component, `DisplayListPanel` adopts an **observer pattern**.